Holidays abroard may still be off the cards this summer but we can still reap all of the benefits of a luxury holiday here in the UK.

-But Londoners have a secret weapon, this city is one of the world’s premier tourist destinations, it’s at the top of millions of people’s bucket lists!
-That castle you pass every day on your commute to work is known the world over, when you cycle past Buckingham Palace every evening you end up in the background of holiday snaps framed on Mississippi mantlepieces!
-So let’s make the most of all the wonderful hotels available here in London!
+Londoners have a secret weapon.
+This city is one of the world’s premier tourist destinations, it’s quite literally at the top of millions of people’s bucket lists!
+Fair enough, not yours, but that castle you pass every day on your commute to work is known the world over, when you cycle past Buckingham Palace every evening you end up in the background of holiday snaps framed on Mississippi mantlepieces!
+So in the absence of exotic 2021 holidays, let’s make the most of all the wonderful hotels available here in London!

 Four Seasons London at Ten Trinity Square

 The imposing structure of the 1922 headquarters of the Port of London Authority looms large at the entrance to The City, no mean feat in the ‘looming’ stakes, given its neighbours include Tower Bridge and the Tower of London.
 Carefully converted into one of London’s most exciting hotels Four Seasons Hotel London at Ten Trinity Square is undeniably as impressive as it is luxurious.